 While looking at a map, did you ever decide to go somewhere just because it had a funny name?
 It’s something Andrew and I love to do while on road-trips.
-So while planning the route for our weekend in Strasbourg, I couldn’t resist heading towards Bitche, simply so I could take my photo beside the sign.
+So while planning the route for our weekend in Strasbourg, in the Grand Est region (formerly Lorraine), I couldn’t resist heading towards Bitche, simply so I could take my photo beside the sign.
 Little did I know, Bitche is a lot more than a town with a fun name.

 The second thing we saw, was a huge citadel, towering over the town.
 Gardens and fortifications – now Bitche was a destination for both of us.